October 1, 2017

 * Use young eggplant, with plump white flesh and invisibly white seeds.
 Peel them, and cut them in long strips 1/2-inch square and 2 inch long.
 Brine them for 3-4 hours in water salty as the sea (1/2-cup kosher salt per 1-quart water).
 Drain and rinse the eggplant fingers, and spin them dry in a salad spinner..

-* Now prepare a vinegar-bring of 1 part white-wine vinegar, 1 part light Italian white wine, and 1 part water.
+* Now prepare a vinegar-brine of 1 part white-wine vinegar, 1 part light Italian white wine, and 1 part water.
 Aromatize the brine with halved garlic cloves; snapped hot red peppers; bay leaves; and black peppercorns.
 Brine the eggplant fingers for 6-8 hours, under a weighted dish to keep them from floating.

 * Drain the eggplant, removing the bay leaves and garlic cloves, and put the fingers in a colander under a weight for a few hours to drain (or as long as overnight), tossing occasionally to abet drainage.
 (If they still seem too moist at the end, when time to dress them, you could also roll them in a kitchen towel and lay them out in a layer to air dry some more.)